jgerstmayr/EXUDYN/docs/RST/cInterface/MainSystem.rst

      nodeDict = mbs.GetNodeDefaults(nodeType)

 * | **GetNodeOutput**\ (\ *nodeNumber*\ , \ *variableType*\ , \ *configuration*\  = exu.ConfigurationType.Current):
-  | get the ouput of the node specified with the OutputVariableType; output may be scalar or array (e.g. displacement vector)
+  | get the ouput of the node specified with the OutputVariableType; output may be scalar or array (e.g., displacement vector)
   | *Example*:

   .. code-block:: python